AngeloGith/TaxHunter/README.md

 # TaxHunter
 Plant Hunter is a Perl script designed to scrape plant species data from World Flora Online.
-It takes a list of species names from an input file and fetches details like the accepted name, status, order, family, and genus.

 # Features